helo9/zephly/docs/tutorials/getting_started.rst

    .. code-block:: bash

-       west init -m git@github.com:helo9/frickelflightcontrol ffc-project
+       west init -m git@github.com:helo9/zephly zephly-project

-   Change into the ``ffc-project`` folder and run
+   Change into the ``zephly-project`` folder and run

    .. code-block:: bash

       west update

    This will clone relevant repositories intro ffc-project.
-The content of frickelflightcontrol can be found in ``ffc-project/frickelflightcontrol``.
+The content of zephly can be found in ``zephly-project/zephly``.

 #.
 Build the pwm sample for ``openpilot_cc3d``